klahnakoski/SpotManager/README.md

 then you can set it to zero (`0`).
 * **bid_percentile** - With a `history`'s worth of max pricing, the question
 remains which price to pick: The `bid_percentile` is used to make that
-selection: Use `0.50` (median) to make aggressively low bids.
+selection: Use `0.50` (median) to make aggressively low bids: Most of the bids will fail, and there will be long hours when nothing new spins up.
 Use higher numbers to increase the chance of uptime.
 It is never wise to set this to `1.00` because there is often some fool willing to bid more than on-demand.